alinakazzaa/SQ-handbook/README.md

 ![Sprint 1](/resources/sprints/1.png)

+A total Velocity of 9 story points during the first spring sets the pace of development for the remainder of the project.

+During this sprint the team can assess the complexity of the software and estimate the time it will take to continue adding new functionality.
+The goal is to maintain this workflow (given the time taken to achieve functionality is in accordance with the expectations) and add/ remove sprint tasks to maintain an balanced burndown.

 To begin the project, I will create survey objects that will be required such as Survey, Question and Response.
 Each object will have a set of attributes.
 This initial set up will take long, therefore 40 minutes is allocated to it.

 To view the already existing projects, 20 minutes is sufficient enough.
 However, the overall spring time is the longest as it will contain the core functionality of the system.